Get Rates Near You!

 MoneyRates looks for consistency when it puts together its list of the highest money market account rates.

-Money market account rates are subject to change at any time, so rather than listing rates based on a single snapshot in time, MoneyRates measures the average rate each bank offered during the entire calendar quarter.
+Money market account rates can change at any time, so rather than listing rates based on a single snapshot in time, MoneyRates measures the average rate each bank offered during the entire calendar quarter.

 Between measuring a large cross-section of the banking industry and emphasizing banks that offer consistently high rates, the MoneyRates bank rankings can point you toward several choices of leading money market accounts.